 James Canyon Campground Wildfire Rehabilitation Project

 Activities proposed include removal of burned wooden bridge and replacement with steel bridge; installation of six tent pads with metal tables and campfire rings, rip rap on slopes, four bear proof trash receptacles, fence, and kiosk.

 Wildlife habitat improvement project.
 The project would reduce tree densities while providing increased understory forage.
 In the pinyon-juniper there would be a 60% openings to a 40% cover ratio to optimize wildlife habitat.

 Pipeline Construction on Skinner and Alienated Allotments

 Construct a pipeline and storage tanks to provide reliable permanent water to the Skinner, Alienated and Kudner allotments.
 This project will be cancelled--these project activities will be included in the Skinner Grazing Allotment Mgmt(Project 43170)

 The exchange of 20 acres of private land located on a patented mining claim within the White Mountain Wilderness for Forest Service Land elsewhere.

-Storm recovery restoration effort due to wind event on December 8, 2009.
+Storm recovery restoration effort due to wind event.

 Some of our older projects can be accessed in our Project Archive.